- Helmets be mandatory for anyone under the age of 12.

 - More clubs are looking at helmets as a way of limiting liability.

-- Create a “strong recommendation” from Curling Canada that GSA-approved helmets “designed for ice sports” be worn by the following:
+- Create a “strong recommendation” from Curling Canada that CSA-approved helmets “designed for ice sports” be worn by the following:

 - Children U12

 - Anyone in a Novice or Learn to Curl program